Tick Identification

 How do I identify a tick?

-You can send your tick to VDH through the tick survey program: Virginia Tick Survey
+You can send your tick to VDH for identification through the tick survey program: Virginia Tick Survey

 Illustration of life stages of American Dog Tick